 - Analyze this.
 Like any other marketing strategy, collecting and analyzing data about your video informs your overall strategy.
 YouTube has its own free analytics feature built in that allows to you to customize reports for a set time period.
 Video data to collect and analyze includes the number of views, viewer demographics, and the view duration.
 To be most effective, only track data that is relevant to your goals.

-If you want a brief snapshot of how your video is doing, YouTube shows how many views your videos get and how many subscribers your channel has on the bottom of the screen, circled in red below.
-As you can see, our anti-vaping video has been viewed 230 times on YouTube alone.
+If you want a brief snapshot of how your video is doing, YouTube shows how many views your videos get and how many subscribers your channel has on the bottom of the screen.

 As the most consumed content online, video can be one of the most valuable tools in your marketing toolbox.
 You have the opportunity to capture your viewers’ eyes, hearts, and minds through compelling visual content.